-Mr. Dehnert made a motion to adjourn and Mrs. Melton seconded it.
+Mr. Pettit ceremoniously for the final time made a motion to adjourn.
+Mrs. Heine officially made a motion to adjourn and Mr. DiBello seconded it.
 The motion passed 7-0.
-The meeting adjourned at 8:06 p.m.
+The meeting adjourned at 8:41 p.m.

 Respectfully submitted,